freeCodeCamp/devdocs/.github/CONTRIBUTING.md

 3. If the documentation has a custom icon, ensure the icons in <code>public/icons/*your_scraper_name*/</code> are up-to-date.
 If you pull the updated icon from a place different than the one specified in the `SOURCE` file, make sure to replace the old link with the new one.
 4. If `self.links` is defined, check if the urls are still correct.
 5. Generate the docs using `thor docs:generate <doc>`.
 6. Make sure `thor docs:generate` doesn't show errors and that the documentation still works well.
-The `thor docs:generate` command outputs a summary of the changes, which helps identifying issues (e.g. deleted files) and new pages to check out in the app.
-Verify locally that everything works, especially the files that were created (if any), and that the categorization of entries is still good.
-Often, updates will require code changes in the scraper or it's filters to tweak some new markup in the source website or to categorize new entries.
+Verify locally that everything works and that the categorization of entries is still good.
+Often, updates will require code changes in the scraper or its filters to tweak some new markup in the source website or to categorize new entries.
 7. Repeat steps 5 and 6 for all versions that you updated. `thor docs:generate` accepts a `--version` argument to specify which version to scrape.
 8. Create a PR and make sure to fill the checklist in section B of the PR template (remove the other sections).